-Highlighting a User Name and pressing the which allows you to add or change the password assigned to that user.
+Highlighting a User Name and pressing the 🛞 button allows you to add or change the password assigned to that user.
 You can also change the group to which the user is assigned.

-The column can be used to delete a User Name or an entire Group.
-If the is grayed out, that Group or User cannot be deleted.
-Highlight the and press the button.
+The X column can be used to delete a User Name or an entire Group.
+If the X is grayed out, that Group or User cannot be deleted.
+Highlight the X and press the button.
 You will be asked to confirm that you want to delete the User or Group.
 To delete the User currently logged into the DVR on a local system or a PC running RAS, log the user out of the system first and then delete the user.

-To add a Group, highlight the + Group... box and press the button.
+To add a Group, highlight the + Group... box and press the 🕲 button.
 A virtual keyboard appears allowing you to enter the Group name.
-You can use up to 15 characters including spaces in the group name.
-Enter the name and assign authority levels to the group.